 - 71 Writes the buffer of random data and random length into the random locations chosen in step 70.

 - 72 Reads and compares against data written in step 71.
 Word count is incremented if sector fill was necessary on write in step 71.
-Check the following if more than one error concerning cylinder, head, and sector information, occurs:
+Check the following if errors concerning cylinder, head, and sector information, occur:

 - a.
 Servo board

 - b.
 Track Follower board

 - c.
 Servo head lead

 - d.
 Inspect the Servo code

-Check the following if data errors occur:
+- Check the following if data errors occur:

 - a.
-Device Controller board - b.
+Device Controller board

+- b.
 Computer interface card

-In test section 3, AGC faults may be caused by the Track Follower board, or by the Servo board.
+In test section 3, ACC faults may be caused by the Track Follower board, or by the Servo board.